Conducting transition analysis of thin films composed of long flexible macromolecules: Percolation study: Solvent-free model

 \section{Solvent-free model}

 In the present work, we simulate the dense films lying on a planar hard substrate, which stays at the bottom of the system box.
 Spatial regions inside the system box above this molecular layer are filled with a huge number of solvent particles.
 These particles cause drastic increase in the amount of computation and significantly retard the simulation although we intend to simulate the molecular layer itself rather than the solvents.
 Therefore, here a binary solvent-free coarse-grained model~\cite{Drouffe:1991,Daoulas:2010} of monodisperse linear flexible molecules proposed by M{\"{u}}ller and Daoulas~\cite{DoctoralThesis,Norizoe:2010Faraday} is employed, where these two molecular species denote the labelled and unlabelled molecules respectively.
 This 3-dimensional (3-D) model was also utilized in our recent works~\cite{Norizoe:2010Faraday,Norizoe:2013EPL,Norizoe:2014JCP}, so that the present simulation results can be compared with the ones of these recent works, especially the results of the brush~\cite{Norizoe:2014JCP}, in the equal condition when the simulation conditions are set at the equal values.
+The validity of the recent work~\cite{Norizoe:2013EPL} using the solvent-free model is also confirmed in another experimental work~\cite{Murakami:2016}.
 This model is briefly summarized here.

 In the solvent-free model, explicit degrees of freedom of solvents are integrated out.
 The solvents are replaced with an effective non-bonded interaction between solute molecules.
 This coarse-graining significantly diminishes degrees of freedom of the system and computational time demanded for simulation of the film lying in 3-D space.
 Each molecule of both the molecular species is composed of $N$ coarse-grained segments.
 These $N$ segments are linearly connected by harmonic spring potential, $H_\text{spring}$,